 The Bible does not mention homosexuality at all.
 No ‘identity’ is given to the people of Sodom, except that they are wicked in God’s eyes.

 The sin was not, when it became one, love between men or even lust for comely boys.
 It was what became known as buggery.
 This originally meant all non-procreative sex, including masturbation and in the USA, the home of the most repressive sexual attitudes in the world, this developed into a veritable litany of proscribed acts, even between men and women who were married.
 Men were literally imprisoned for licking their wives’ genitalia; a nice measure of USican sanity.

 Today, we have come to see buggery as anal penetration and this was how the English ‘Buggery Laws’ were framed.
 But in fact, the term was originally much broader and specifically included bestiality.
 Note that: sex with men, boys and with animals are taboo.

 Consider Enkidu again.
 He obviously knew how to have sex.
 He repeatedly coupled with a frisky young woman for a whole week, took a day off and then did it again.
 You try that some time, you’ll end up in traction.
 Even given the legendary sexual talents of a Sumerian temple harlot, that must tell us something.
 So how did he gain sexual experience prior to Shamhat’s arrival?
 Who else was there?

 The answer is, ‘the animals’.
-So the animals are not just Enkidu’s friends, they are his lovers.
+So the animals were not just Enkidu’s friends, they were his lovers.
 In Genesis, Adam ‘runs with the wild things’ — but were those wild things all four-legged?
 Enkidu is part-beast himself; he is a wild man, not fully human – because he is not ‘civilised’.
 He is not ‘of the city’.
 He has not allowed himself to be broken on the rack of enslavement to women — yet.

 The band of beasts and lovers